“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

-Even though I went to Italy and France with a bit of a chip on my shoulder, I ended up falling in love with both countries.
+Over time, I came to love Developed World and Developing World travel equally well but for different reasons.
+Even though I went to Italy and France with a chip on my shoulder, I fell in love with both countries.
 When I could travel nearly full-time in 2011, I uncovered a fondness for Central Europe, Germany, and the Balkan states.
-Over time, I came to love First World and Third World Travel equally well but for different reasons.

 Perhaps, most surprisingly, I went to Quebec to learn French in 2011 and felt incredibly comfortable and happy in Canada.
 (So much so that I spent nine summers in Montreal).

 I also loved seeing how other English-speaking countries, especially Australia and New Zealand, compared to the US.
 (There are many more differences than expected).

 There are also some excellent benefits of Developed Country Travel, including:

 - The diversity of places and people you’ll experience traveling in Europe is impressive.
 Denmark is vastly different from Italy.
 Each province in Italy was a foreign country at some point with a unique dialect, culture, and history.

 - While many aspects of life in the US and Canada seem similar, it does not take much effort to discover significant regional differences in both countries.
 (On a recent Southeast US trip, I found the richness of African American culture and history.
 Visiting Quebec and the Maritime Provinces, I learned so much about their intriguing mixture of British, French, North American, and Indigenous cultures).